sadhfdrn/Ai-WhatsApp/replit.md

 - **System Status**: All 4/4 checks passed with full WhatsApp connectivity and message processing
 - **Message Processing**: Confirmed bot successfully receives, processes, and responds to WhatsApp messages
 - **Personality Learning**: Database-based learning system actively storing communication patterns
+- **Name Recognition**: Tim now properly introduces himself when asked "what is your name" or "who are you"
+- **Greeting Enhancement**: All greetings now include Tim's name for better user experience